 Here are also some tips that can aid in your journey:

 Inform your loved ones and friends that you are quitting and your reason why.
 This way they can support you in the journey and become your team of support, and also help to remind you when drinking temptations kick in.
 You may even choose to quit alcohol with someone else or a group of like-minded people.
 This helps to reduce the number of invitations for drinking activities and places that serve alcohol, creating a safer and easier environment for you to recover.

 Replace alcoholic temptations by switching out with drinks and activities that remove or discourage alcohol consumption.
 For example, avoid going to pubs by doing and going somewhere else with your friends and family.
 If you usually order a drink when eating out, you could opt for another type of drink or start having meals at home.
 It is important to know which triggers remind and tempt you into drinking alcohol and find ways to remove them from your environment.
 For example, is there alcohol available at home?
 Or what situations usually prime you to desire a drink?
-Avoid them as much as possible during your withdrawal treatment.
+Avoid them as much as possible during your withdrawal and alcohol addiction treatment.